Oklahoma

 Penalties and Enforcement

-The Oklahoma Attorney General or a district attorney may enforce violations of the act.
+The Oklahoma Attorney General or a district attorney may enforce violations.
 Penalties include actual damages and a civil penalty of up to $150,000 per breach or series of similar breaches discovered in a single investigation.

-A critical addition from SB 626 is the reasonable safeguards affirmative defense.
+A key feature of SB 626 is the reasonable safeguards affirmative defense.
 Entities that demonstrate they had implemented reasonable security safeguards at the time of the breach can reduce the maximum penalty from $150,000 to $75,000 per breach.
+Reasonable safeguards include regular risk assessments, layered technical and physical defenses, employee training programs, and a documented incident response plan.

 Oklahoma Computer Crimes Act (21 O.S. §§ 1951-1958)